 - Through the feed tube, slowly add the water, processing until the mass comes together in a ball.

-- The orginal recipe has you adding additional flour 1 tablespoon at a time until the dough no longer sticks to the side of the food processor bowl.
+- The original recipe has you adding additional flour 1 tablespoon at a time until the dough no longer sticks to the side of the food processor bowl.
 I loved how quickly this came together in my food processor, but I worried about damaging the motor, so I dumped my sticky dough on the counter with 1/4 cup of flour and kneaded it for about 5 minutes.
 It may be that I used less flour than the full 5 1/2 cups because my kraut was well squeezed.

-- Generously grease are large bowl, add the dough to the bowl and turn it upside down, so you have greased the top of the dough.
+- Generously grease a large bowl, add the dough to the bowl and turn it upside down, so you have greased the top of the dough.
 Cover and leave in a warm spot until doubled in size which should take about an hour.

 - Bake for 20 minutes.
 Reduce the heat to 350 and bake for another 10 – 15 minutes.
 The bread should sound hollow when you tap the bottom, and the internal temperature should be between 195 and 200.
 Cool before slicing.